Out-of-control car kills pedestrian, crashes into house in Yonkers

-YONKERS, New York (WABC) -- An out-of-control car killed a pedestrian and crashed into a house in Yonkers.
+YONKERS, New York (WABC) -- Yonkers police are investigating a fatal car accident that left one dead before crashing into a home.

-Police believe the driver crossed the double yellow line before running off the road.
+Authorities say it happened just before 7 p.m. on Sunday at 693 North Broadway in Yonkers.

+According to police, the driver of a white Honda was traveling northbound on North Broadway before losing control of the vehicle, crossing the double yellow line and smashing into a home.

 ALSO READ | Woman seen violently tugging on people's hair in East Village park